rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 ### Verifying Fraud Proofs

-Rollkit light clients should be able to use these gossiped state fraud proofs to verify whether a fraudulent state transition occured or not by themselves.
+Rollkit light clients should be able to use these gossiped state fraud proofs to verify whether a fraudulent state transition occurred or not by themselves.

 There are four stages of verification that must occur for a Fraud Proof.
 The first three stages take place in Rollkit and verify that the fraud proof itself was generated correctly.
 The fourth stage takes place in a Cosmos SDK app to actually execute the fraudulent state transition embedded in the fraud proof.